-On the subscription date, the primary dealer must provide the custodian with the CUSIP numbers and prospectuses/offering documents of all collateral expected to be pledged against the TALF loans.
+On the applicable subscription date for non-mortgage-backed ABS or newly issued CMBS, the primary dealer must provide the custodian with the CUSIP numbers and prospectuses/offering documents of all collateral expected to be pledged against the TALF loans.
 If the CUSIP number corresponds to a new issuance, the prospectus/offering documents submitted on subscription date may be preliminary, but the final prospectus/offering documents must be provided to the custodian no later than 12:00 p.m.
 (New York time) three business days prior to the applicable TALF loan settlement date.
 Prospectuses/offering documents are not required for SBA Pool Certificates.

-Should the assertions made in the Issuer and Sponsor Certification be made as of the date the ABS is priced, or can such assertions be made as of an earlier date?
+For non-mortgage-backed ABS, should the assertions made in the Issuer and Sponsor Certification be made as of the date the ABS is priced, or can such assertions be made as of an earlier date?
+When must Auditor Attestations be made?